-Join us virtually as we celebrate International Day of Women and Girls in Science on Thursday, February 11, 2021.
+Join virtually as we celebrate the upcoming International Day of Women and Girls in Science on Thursday, February 10, 2022.
 Become part of the conversation by following #WomenInScience on Instagram!

 In 2015, UNESCO and UN Women established an annual day to honour the important role women and girls play in science and technology.
 Together they are making a global call to “smash stereotypes, defy gender biases and defeat discrimination that hold women and girls back in STEM fields.”

-At BC Children’s Hospital Research Institute, we are proud to support our inspiring female leaders who are making groundbreaking discoveries and innovations in research.
+At BC Children’s Hospital and B.C.
+Women's Hospital & Health Centre, we are proud to support our inspiring female leaders who are making groundbreaking discoveries and innovations in research.
 At this unique evening event, we will be showcasing the important contributions of six of these women.

 - 7:00–8:00 pm: Celebrating Success — Hear from six women who are paving the way for research in health sciences.